rwxrob/boost/README.md

 1. What is Data?
 1. Evolution of Data Utilization
-1. Delimited (WS, Tab, Bar, CSV, Properties)
+1. Delimited (WS, Tab, Bar, Paths, CSV)
 1. Universal JSON, YAML, and JSON-Schema
 1. INI and TOML (I Made the Logo, BTW)
 1. Globbing and Regular Expressions (BRE, PCRE)